What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

 Development & Support

-Your initial build will involve:
+Your initial build will usually involve:

 • Prompt engineering